Innovative risk management solutions for the modern employer health plan.

 Founder-led innovation.

-Boutique, quick to adapt, and driving change in the market.
+High-touch, quick to adapt, and driving change in the market.

 Plan Profile: 140 employees; $2.1M plan fund.